Protobuf & RPC Contracts¶

 The contract files are organised by domain (common/, catalog/, query/, execution/,

-connector/, account/, types/, statistics/).
-Generated Java stubs live under the ai.floedb.floecat.*.rpc
+connector/, account/, types/, statistics/, reconciler/).
+Generated Java stubs live

-packages and are consumed by the Quarkus service, connectors, CLI, and reconciler.
+under the ai.floedb.floecat.*.rpc packages and are consumed by the Quarkus service, connectors,

 Architecture & Responsibilities¶

 common/common.proto– DefinesQueryInput,ResourceId,NameRef,SnapshotRef, pagination, rich error payloads,PrincipalContext, and idempotency/optimistic-concurrency helpers.
-Every other schema imports this file.catalog/*.proto– CRUD APIs for catalogs, namespaces, tables, views, snapshots, directory lookups, and table statistics.
-Each service exposes the same Create/List/Get/Update/Delete (CLGUD) lifecycle withPageRequest/PageResponsesupport; stats schemas also cover per-file statistics.connector/connector.proto– Connector management RPCs plus reconciliation job tracking and validation routines.query/lifecycle.proto– Query lifecycle (BeginQuery,RenewQuery,EndQuery,GetQuery) and the snapshot pin metadata sent down to the SQL planner.query/system_objects_registry.proto–GetSystemObjectsplus message definitions for builtin functions, operators, casts, collations, aggregates, and types loaded from static files.query/user_objects_bundle.proto–GetUserObjectsstreams resolved relation metadata for planner binding, including per-columnColumnResultoutcomes (READYwithColumnInfoorFAILEDwithColumnFailure).execution/scan.proto– Scan metadata (data/delete files + per-file stats) produced by connectors and consumed at execution time.types/types.proto– Logical type registry (Boolean/Decimal/etc.) and scalar encodings used by statistics and bundles.account/account.proto– Account CRUD service for multi-tenancy.
+Every other schema imports this file.catalog/*.proto– CRUD APIs for catalogs, namespaces, tables, views, snapshots, directory lookups, table statistics, and index artifacts.
+Each service exposes the same Create/List/Get/Update/Delete (CLGUD) lifecycle withPageRequest/PageResponsesupport; stats schemas also cover per-file statistics and index artifact metadata.connector/connector.proto– Connector management RPCs plus reconciliation job tracking and validation routines.query/lifecycle.proto– Query lifecycle (BeginQuery,RenewQuery,EndQuery,GetQuery) and the snapshot pin metadata sent down to the SQL planner.query/system_objects_registry.proto–GetSystemObjectsplus message definitions for builtin functions, operators, casts, collations, aggregates, and types loaded from static files.query/user_objects_bundle.proto–GetUserObjectsstreams resolved relation metadata for planner binding, including per-columnColumnResultoutcomes (READYwithColumnInfoorFAILEDwithColumnFailure).execution/scan.proto– Scan metadata (data/delete files + per-file stats) produced by connectors and consumed at execution time.execution/capture.proto– File-group execution RPCs used by the combined stats/index capture worker path.reconciler/reconciler.proto– Reconcile queue/job tracking contracts, including split planning/execution job kinds and per-file execution results.types/types.proto– Logical type registry (Boolean/Decimal/etc.) and scalar encodings used by statistics and bundles.account/account.proto– Account CRUD service for multi-tenancy.

 Public API / Surface Area¶